DFHack/dfhack/docs/dev/Lua API.rst

 * ``zscreen:raise()``

-  Raises the ZScreen to the top of the viewscreen stack.
-Note that this is handled automatically for common cases (e.g. player clicks on a Window belonging to a ZScreen that is not the top viewscreen).
+  Raises the ZScreen to the top of the viewscreen stack and returns a reference to ``self``.
+A common pattern is to check if a tool dialog is already active when the tool command is run and raise the existing dialog if it exists or show a new dialog if it doesn't.
+See the sample code below for an example.

 * ``zscreen:isMouseOver()``